IdentityServer/IdentityServer4/docs/intro/big_picture.rst

 OpenID Connect and OAuth 2.0 – better together
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-OpenID Connect and OAuth2 are very similar – in fact OpenID Connect is an extension on top of OAuth2.
+OpenID Connect and OAuth 2.0 are very similar – in fact OpenID Connect is an extension on top of OAuth 2.0.
 This means that you can combine the two fundamental security concerns – authentication and API access into a single protocol – and often a single round trip to the security token service.

-This is why we believe that the combination of OpenID Connect and OAuth2 is the best approach to secure modern applications for the foreseeable future.
-IdentityServer3 is an implementation of these two protocols and is highly optimized to solve the typical security problems of today’s mobile, native and web applications.
+This is why we believe that the combination of OpenID Connect and OAuth 2.0 is the best approach to secure modern applications for the foreseeable future.
+IdentityServer4 is an implementation of these two protocols and is highly optimized to solve the typical security problems of today’s mobile, native and web applications.